 Each of our designs come with side tables that help complete your bedroom set.
 For those beds that do not have a side table in their collection, our Minimus Tables and Companion Tables are a perfect fit.

-When you decide on the table that will complete your look you must then consider the height.
-How high, or low, do you want to reach from your bed?
+When you decide on the table that will complete your look, you must then consider the height.
+How high or low do you want to reach from your bed?
 Generally, about 2″ above or below the mattress is where you want the top of the table to be.
-If you want to work with your existing nightstands, be sure to measure your mattress to decide on the height of your bed legs so they will fall within that 2″ window.
+If you’re going to work with your existing nightstands, be sure to measure your mattress to decide on the height of your bed legs so they will fall within that 2″ window.

 HARDWARE AND WOOD SPECIES

 All of the beds in the Thos.
 Moser catalog can be built in a variety of sustainably harvested wood species but are traditionally built in either Allegheny Cherry or Missouri Walnut.
-Once your bed has been assembled and built to your exact specifications it will be sent to our finishing department.
-Here we apply our standard oil and wax finish that will help protect and bring out the inherent beauty of the wood grain.
+Once your bed has been assembled and built to your exact specifications, it will be sent to our finishing department.
+Here we apply our standard oil and wax finish to help protect and bring out the inherent beauty of the wood grain.
 Upon request, your bed can be finished in oil and lacquer.
-Each bed also comes with its own unique hardware.
+Each bed also comes with its own standard hardware that is perfectly matched to enhance the design and style of the bed, and in some instances, may be interchangeable and customized.
 Our bolt covers range from silver nickel, brass, matching tear-drop wood, and hammered copper.
-Each bolt cover is perfectly matched to enhance the design and style of the bed, and in some instances, may be interchangeable.

 Our platform beds are traditionally designed to accommodate a 10″ mattress.

-These lower profile bed designs offer lower clearance below the bed and are built with just a mattress in mind.
+These lower profile bed designs offer lower clearance below the bed and are built with a mattress in mind.
 With the lack of a box spring, the bed is designed with I-beam baltic birch panels to support the mattress.
 Beds like our Edo and Vita are designed as a floating platform.
-Meaning, the bed rests upon a central support system underneath the bed, creating the illusion that the bed is floating, as opposed to being supported by four sturdy legs.
+Meaning, the bed rests upon a central support system underneath the bed, creating the illusion that the bed is floating instead of being supported by four sturdy legs.
 Other platform beds in the Moser catalog that blur these lines are our Forside, Ellipse, and Studio.